Overv/VulkanTutorial/03_Drawing_a_triangle/02_Graphics_pipeline_basics/04_Conclusion.md

 deriving from an existing pipeline.
 The idea of pipeline derivatives is that it is less expensive to set up pipelines when they have much functionality in common with an existing pipeline and switching between pipelines from the same parent can also be done quicker.
-Right now there is only a single pipeline, so we'll simply specify a null handle.
+You can either specify the handle of an existing pipeline with `basePipelineHandle` or reference another pipeline that is about to be created by index with `basePipelineIndex`.
+Right now there is only a single pipeline, so we'll simply specify a null handle and an invalid index.
+These values are only used if the `VK_PIPELINE_CREATE_DERIVATIVE_BIT` flag is also specified in the `flags` field of `VkGraphicsPipelineCreateInfo`.

 Now prepare for the final step by creating a class member to hold the `VkPipeline` object: